cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/project-faq.md

 {{% /pageinfo %}}

+## Do I have to read every Piazza post?

+Yes.

+There are very view posts in Piazza, typically much less than 10 per week.
+If you were taking a live class I am sure you get also 10+ tips and comments form the instructors.
+Piazza is a mechanism fo use to communicate to the entire class as this class is an online class.

+Use piazza to discuss things.
+You can also use it to discuss issues in your projects with other class mates openly.

 ## I see something mssing or wrong in this FAQ.
 How can I correct or add it?

 If you see something missing that we shoudl add, please edit this web